bradley-erickson/bradley-erickson.github.io/_posts/2019-08-01-arcade-cabinet.md

 |:---:|:---:|:---:|
 | Original Star Gate logo | Another view of logo | Front view without back attached |

 I put down a primer coat of paint.
 My original design was to make a bunch of doodles on the sides, but I decided against that idea.
 The idea of *The Hive* popped into my head.
 Bee's are cool and the yellow will stand out.
 After a week of thinking, I decided on *The Hive*.
 I chose a basic design of honeycombs and a little bee flying through the air.
 My dad helped me create a stencil and did a good job helping me paint.
-We used black and yellow spraypaint for the background and bottom.
+We used black and yellow spray paint for the background and bottom.
 For the honeycomb and bees, we used some black wood paint.

 | ![Outside white 01](/images/arcade/outside_white01.jpg) | ![Outside paint 01](/images/arcade/outside_paint01.jpg) | ![Outside paint 02](/images/arcade/outside_paint02.jpg) |
 |:---:|:---:|:---:|